gilleshenrard/ITLg_programmation-procedurale/README.md

 ### 4. To do
 * Implement text display (and manipulation, such as zoom, ...)
-* Modify the naming procedure so that it corresponds to the expected directory tree
 * Create the 'film' structure and make it reflect a film metadata
 * Create basic scenes to test all the procedures in a realistic setup